drart/gridquencer4Live/README.md

 Put the device onto a track.
 When that track is selected the device will take over the pads of the Push controller.

 TODO
+  - move regions
-  - phase shift a sequence
+  - delete a region
   - implement mode switching (sequence, shift, move, select, mute)
   - create a heuristics to apply to note generation
-  - move regions
   - adjust a note
+  - an event fired for all playing sequences to land on the same downbeat
+  - repeat for x number of times
   - Think about rests in a sequence
   - use controlSurface API for connecting to Push instead of MIDI messages
   - write sequences into ableton clips